 Hugh Lorimer Miller was born in Berwick-upon-Tweed on 22 May 1889.
-He was the youngest son of Alexander Lorimer Miller and Jane Hartforth Miller (née Short).
+He was the eldest son of Alexander Lorimer Miller and Jane Hartforth Miller (née Short).
 His father Alexander was a prominent auctioneer in Berwick, and he also served as a Justice of the Peace and the secretary of the Berwick Corn Exchange Company.
-The 1891 Census shows Hugh living with his parents and older brother Alexander at 25 Palace Street.
-Hugh’s mother Jane died 14 February 1895; in her will the home address is given as 8 Ravensdowne, Berwick-upon-Tweed and she left effects to the value of £312 10s to her youngest son “Hugh Lorimer Miller actor”.
+The 1891 Census shows Hugh living with his parents and younger brother Alexander at 25 Palace Street.
+Hugh’s mother Jane died 14 February 1895; in her will the home address is given as 8 Ravensdowne, Berwick-upon-Tweed and she left effects to the value of £312 10s to her son “Hugh Lorimer Miller actor”.
 In 1901, Hugh was living with this father and brother at 44 Castlegate.

 Hugh Miller was educated at Berwick Grammar School.
 He originally intended to be an engineer, and after leaving school he attended Armstrong College in Newcastle.
 He worked for a time at the shipbuilding company Palmer’s in Jarrow as a trainee engineer, but he then decided to pursue a career in the theatre and he moved to London to become an actor and writer.
 There had been some amateur theatrical background in his family, and Hugh Miller had begun a stage career while still a schoolboy, appearing in local entertainments in Berwick, in which he showed “strong artistic qualities, and elocutionary power, inherited from his grandfather, the late Rev. Hugh Miller … and from his father”.
 Hugh’s father Alexander had performed in plays of Shakespeare (produced by Mr Macfarlane, of Wood’s Bank in Hide Hill) and he was remembered as “a very excellent reciter and amateur actor”.
 (Berwickshire News, 16 July 1929, p.5.)